 Is there such a thing as teething fever?
 Many mothers are concerned about the health and comfort of their teething child.
 This article gives a few tips on teething symptoms and oral care during this rough time for babies.

 It is the joy of every parent to see their kids develop a healthy and happy smile.
-Most children will start teething around six months of age.
+Most children will start teething usually around six months of age.

-Usually the lower front incisors come in first although some children can be delayed up to 15 to 18 months of age before their first tooth erupts, as it is individually dependent on the pace of each child’s dental development.
+Usually the lower front teeth come in first although some children can be delayed up to 15 to 18 months of age before their first tooth erupts, as it is individually dependent on the pace of each child’s dental development.

 The American Academy of Pediatrics, The American Academy of Pediatric Dentistry, and the American Dental Association all recommend a first dental visit at age one.
 Visiting a pediatric dentist is another great resource for your teething questions and overall oral health.